lwxbkr/homepage/content/home/people.md

 	image = "liuwenxin1.png"
 	email = "lwxbkr3344@163.com"
 	github= "lwxbkr"
-	description = "I'm interested in computer technology and fitness.
-If you have any questions about this site build, please contact me via email.
+	description = "I'm interested in programming and fitness.
+If you have any questions about this site , please contact me via email.
 If you need to see the source code of this page, you can visit my GitHub."

 #[[member]]
 #    id = "Tobias Gerstenberg"